1135. Infant Safety Education and Intervention

 1. Caseworkers must discuss with parents, guardians, and caregivers about their knowledge and understanding of “Period of PURPLE Crying” when working with families.

-2. LD workers must ask parents, guardians, and caregivers if they have previously received information on the “Period of PURPLE Crying,” when investigating, licensing, or approving home studies for families accepting placements.
+2. Licensing Division (LD) workers must ask parents, guardians, and caregivers if they have previously received information on the “Period of PURPLE Crying,” when investigating, licensing, or approving home studies for families accepting placements.

 3. Caseworkers and LD workers must provide educational materials to parents, guardians, and caregivers who have not received the information.